Randall Woodfin: Personal life

-He grew up with three siblings; his older brother Ralph was killed by gun violence in 2011.
-Woodfin's nephew Ralph Woodfin III was killed in August 2017.
-He is married and has a daughter.
+Woodfin grew up with three siblings.
+His older brother, Ralph, was killed by gun violence in 2011.
+His nephew, Ralph Woodfin III, was also killed in August 2017.

+He is married and has two daughters.
 He is a Christian and attends Sixth Avenue Baptist Church in Birmingham.
 He is a fan of Mannie Fresh, Dr. Dre, The Neptunes, and Big K.R.I.T.